liamross/duck-stack/README.md

 ## Files

-The contents of each file referenced in the
+The contents of each file referenced in the folder structure.

 ### actiontypes.js